 - Responsibilities and delegations

-- It is the responsibility of all staff to ensure that effective media relations are maintained in order to maximise the benefits of media coverage and minimise the risk of media misrepresentation for the department.
+- are to ensure that effective media relations are maintained to maximise the benefits of media coverage and minimise the risk of media misrepresentation for the department.

 - Monitoring and review